muratk3n/thirdwave/en/README.md

 ---

-"CNBC: Hydrogen is currently the only solution to decarbonize some industries, RWE exec says"
+CNBC: "Hydrogen is currently the only solution to decarbonize some industries, RWE exec says"

 [Link](https://www.cnbc.com/amp/2021/03/16/hydrogen-only-current-solution-to-decarbonize-some-industries-exec-says.html)